St1Ff90/TaskAppEBA/README.md

 ### Prerequisites

-1. **.NET SDK**: Ensure you have [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) installed on your machine.
+1. Docker: Ensure you have Docker installed on your machine.
-2. **Database**: This project uses SQL Server.
-Make sure you have access to a SQL Server instance.
+2. Docker Compose: Docker Desktop includes Docker Compose; ensure it’s enabled.

 ### Clone the Repository